+- your National Insurance number

-- information about any income, savings or investments you have - your bank details, to receive payments
+- information about any income, savings and investments you have

+- your bank details, to receive payments

 After applying, you just wait to hear from the Department of Work and Pensions.
 You will be notified by post when your claim has been assessed.